BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 When it comes to resolving customers’ issues and addressing their concerns, AT&T does a better job than Spectrum.
 Check out our customer reviews below for comparison.

-AT&T Internet vs. Spectrum Internet Review
+AT&T vs. Spectrum Internet Review

-We asked BroadbandNow users to review AT&T Internet based on four core attributes: Customer Service, Reliability, Speed, and Value.
+We asked BroadbandNow users to review AT&T based on four core attributes: Customer Service, Reliability, Speed, and Value.

 We asked BroadbandNow users to review Spectrum based on four core attributes: Customer Service, Reliability, Speed, and Value.

-BroadbandNow readers submitted 8685 for Spectrum.
-Spectrum earned an average score of 3.39 out of 5.
+BroadbandNow readers submitted 8905 for Spectrum.
+Spectrum earned an average score of 3.38 out of 5.

 Frequently Asked Questions About AT&T Internet and Spectrum